-Employment Tribunal claimants now normally have to notify ACAS of their complaint before putting in a tribunal claim.
+Employment tribunal claimants normally have to notify ACAS of their complaint before putting in a tribunal claim.
 Known as ‘Early conciliation’, this gives an opportunity to resolve the dispute through conciliation before going to a tribunal.
-It applies to Great Britain, not Northern Ireland.

-The rules do not mean the claimant or employer has to engage with ACAS.
-If either party is unwilling to conciliate, or if conciliation is unsuccessful, the claim can go to a tribual.
-Also, ACAS does not get in touch with the employer unless the claimant consents.
+The rules do not mean that the claimant or employer has to engage with ACAS.
+If either party is unwilling to conciliate, or if conciliation is unsuccessful, ACAS can issue the certificate allowing the claim to proceed to the tribunal.

-This Early Conciliation scheme is on top of existing rules encouraging use of internal grievance or disciplinary procedures: see Grievance, disciplinary and other procedures.
+The Early Conciliation scheme is in addition to other rules encouraging use of internal grievance or disciplinary procedures: see Grievance, disciplinary and other procedures.

 - Using early conciliation (citizensadvice.org.uk) – including time limits